mattmc3/omz-plus/README.md

   zsh-users/zsh-completions
 )

-# You can use multiple custom locations instead of a singular $ZSH_CUSTOM
+# You can use multiple custom locations by using the new zsh_custom array
+# which symlinks plugins, libraries, and themes from multiple locations
-# by using the new $zsh_custom array, which symlinks into your $ZSH_CUSTOM.
+# into your $ZSH_CUSTOM.
 zsh_custom=(
   $ZDOTDIR/custom
   $ZDOTDIR/custom.local